Ceramicist 1 St Bartholomews Close Norwich NR2 4DX

 She worked as a Studio Assistant to Ben Arnup, an exciting contemporary ceramicist based in York in 2007.
 This work was prompted by an Arts Council grant he garnered, developing and experimenting with slab-rolling processes and clays.
 They continued to work together, sharing his studio.
 Ben’s work can be seen here: http://www.benarnup.co.uk

-She has been a member of York Art Workers Association since 2007, and finds the meeting with fellow practioners and the discussions invaluable.
+She was been a member of York Art Workers Association since 2007, and found the meeting with fellow practioners and the discussions invaluable.
 Their programme is viewable at http://www.yorkartworkers.org.uk/YAWA/home.html

 Her commission of a ceramic series, the 14 Stations of the Cross, for the ancient and beautiful parish church, St Mary’s Bishophill, York, enabled her to use her fine art background to shift the focus of her practice towards more narrative goals .
 The pieces were blessed on 9 September 2012.

 She plans to develop this strand in 2017-18 to explore how people map their world for an exhibition at the Art Church, Norwich, in May 2019.